 This is a post explaining the basics of musicality in (social) dance.
-It can seem like a pretty fuzzy topic so hopefully I am able to make it more clear.
+It can seem like a pretty vague topic so hopefully I am able to make it more clear.
 Generally speaking, someone who has good musicality pays attention to the music that is playing and dances accordingly.
 Someone who has “bad” musicality will do whatever dance moves they can recall or want to do and disregard what’s happening in the music.
 Let’s go into specifics and look at some things that people with good musicality do.

 1# Being on Time

 The base of musicality is stepping exactly when the beat hits in the song.
 Not later, not earlier.
 Same goes for hand and body movements – you match the movements to the beat and sounds of instruments.
 If you know what you’re doing you can of course play with the timing, but not before you know the basics.